sergiolfq/api/readme.md

 ## Larevel Restfull API
+This code includes BREAD operations (Browse, Read, Edit, Add and Delete) pagination and error handing.

-please chack insomnia file with information how to consume the apis and available methods
+please check insomnia file with information how to consume the apis and available methods